 If Drift had focused solely on marketing the term “conversation marketing”, it would have lost out on a lot of traffic.
 Luckily, the brand realized that even if its new industry category would become widely known, a large part of its target audience would still be searching for chatbots, so it targeted both keywords.

 Drift did this by creating two different content pillars, one focused on “conversational marketing” and one focused on “chatbot”, each headed by its own pillar page.

-For what concerns its top-of-the-funnel content, Drift out-wrote its competitors by publishing evergreen long-form content both on its blog and in its Learn center, and by publishing it at a high frequency.
+For its top-of-the-funnel content, Drift out-wrote its competitors by publishing evergreen long-form content, both on its blog and in its Learn center, and by publishing it at a high frequency.

 Drift’s route to SEO success is one that requires resources, but even if you can’t publish 18 posts a month, there is a lot you can take away from this SEO breakdown to apply to your own brand.

 If that’s something you’d love some guidance on, get in touch.